Area C: Settlements and housing policy

-Area C, excluding East Jerusalem, is home to 385,900 Israeli settlers and approximately 300,000 Palestinians.
+Area C (not including East Jerusalem) is home to 491,548 Israeli settlers and 354,000 Palestinians.
 According to the Norwegian Refugee Council, Israeli planning and zoning regimes in Area C all but prohibit Palestinian construction in almost 70 percent this zone, and render the obtaining of permits in the remaining 30 percent nearly impossible.

 Israel strictly controls Palestinian settlement, construction and development in Area C.in the 12 years from 2000 to 2012, only 211 Palestinian submissions for Israeli permits, out of 3,750 applications (5.6%) – were approved.
 The figure tails off for the last 4 years, 2009 through 2012 with 37 permits given from among 1,640 applications (2.3%).
 By contrast, the same Civil Administration figures indicate that in approximately 75% of Israeli settlements, construction was undertaken without regard for the appropriate permits.

 According to a UNOCHA report, "The planning and zoning regime applied by the Israeli authorities, including the ways in which public land is allocated, makes it virtually impossible for Palestinians to obtain building permits in most of Area C. Even basic residential and livelihood structures, such as a tent or a fence, require a building permit."
 According to B'tselem:

-Israel strictly limits Palestinian settlement, construction and development in Area C,while ignoring the needs of the Palestinian population.
+Israel strictly limits Palestinian settlement, construction and development in Area C, while ignoring the needs of the Palestinian population.
 This policy means Palestinian residents must subsist in very rudimentary living conditions.
 They are denied any legal avenue to build homes or develop their communities, so they face the constant fear that their homes might be demolished, and that they be expelled and lose their livelihood.

 Israel routinely issued demolition orders on Palestinian structures built without permits.
 Between 1988 and 2014, Israel issued 14,087 demolition orders, of which only a minority (20%) have been executed.
 The remaining orders do not expire, leaving the structures in a continuous state of uncertainty.